Propel Reviews 2026. Verified Reviews, Pros & Cons | Capterra

 Cons

 MFA and tokenized signoff requirements increase friction for users.
-Additionally, recommend the propel support team spend more time talking on the phone or on video calls to help assist with issues. emailing back and forth can be a pain.
+Additionally, recommend the support team spend more time talking on the phone or on video calls to help assist with issues. emailing back and forth can be a pain.

 Alternatives considered